 For Israel’s first season of The X Factor, this 18-year-old from Kiryat Shemona native went viral with her very first audition, singing Christina Aguilera's Hurt.
 Combining Mizrachi music with soul, pop, and R&B, Ben Zaken placed second in the hit TV show.

-Right behind Ben Zaken in the 5777 Song of the Year countdown, at number two, was the duo Static and Ben El Tavori with their international hit טודו בום (Toodoo bom, "It’s okay" in Portuguese).
-[Read the translated lyrics in English] In 2018, it dipped slightly to number three.
+Right behind Ben Zaken in the 5777 Song of the Year countdown, at number two, was the duo Static and Ben El Tavori with their international hit Tudo Bom (טודו בום, “It’s okay” in Portuguese).
+In the following year, it dipped slightly to number three.